Flour: Unbleached flour

 Unbleached flour is simply flour that has not undergone bleaching and therefore does not have the color of "white" flour.
 An example is graham flour, whose namesake, Sylvester Graham, was against using bleaching agents, which he considered unhealthy.

 Self-raising flour

-In English-speaking countries, self-raising (or self-rising) flour is commercially available with chemical leavening agents already in the mix.
+In English-speaking countries, self-raising (or self-rising in North America) flour is commercially available with chemical leavening agents already in the mix.
 In America, it is also likely to be pre-salted; in Britain this is not the case.
 The added ingredients are evenly distributed throughout the flour, which aids a consistent rise in baked goods.
-This flour is generally used for preparing sponge cakes, scones, muffins, etc. It was invented by Henry Jones and patented in 1845.
+This flour is generally used for preparing amongst others sponge cakes, scones and muffins.
+It was invented by Henry Jones and patented in 1845.
 If a recipe calls for self-raising flour, and this is not available, the following substitution is possible: